Open-Source-Contributors/Lets-Learn-C/README.md

 Welcome to the "Let's Learn C" Online Bootcamp repository! 🚀

-This repository is your ultimate destination for all learning materials associated with our C programming course, which aims to make
+This repository is your ultimate destination for all learning materials associated with our C programming course.

 ## What's Inside?
 - **Topic Slides:** Dive into lecture slides mentioning essential C programming concepts.